yirkajk/yirkajk.github.io/README.md

 [Research Interests](#research-interests) / [Education](#education) / [Papers](#research-papers) / [Experience](#research-experience)

 PhD Candidate in Computer Science
-Quantum computing and theoretical computer science Advised by Scott Aaronson at UT Austin
+Quantum computing and theoretical computer science
+Advised by Scott Aaronson
+The University of Texas at Austin

 📢 Graduating in May 2025. **Looking for an industry position**.